Nancy Pelosi: Dropping Trump Impeachment Trial Is ‘Not How You Unify’

 “No, I’m not worried about that,” Pelosi said.
 “The fact is the president of the United States committed an act of incitement of insurrection.
 I don’t think it’s very unifying to say, ‘Oh let’s just forget it and move on.’”

-Pelosi is set to send one article of impeachment against Trump to the Senate after the House voted 232–197 to impeach the then-president last week for “incitement of insurrection” over the deadly riot that took place at the U.S. Capitol on January 6.
+Pelosi is set to send one impeachment article against Trump to the Senate after the House voted 232–197 to impeach the then-president last week for “incitement of insurrection” over the deadly riot that took place at the U.S. Capitol on January 6.

-House Republicans, less ten who voted in favor of impeachment, concluded that the move was not an appropriate solution to addressing the riot, but Pelosi still plans to charge ahead with delivering the article.
+House Republicans, less ten who voted in favor of impeachment, broadly agreed that the move was not an appropriate solution to addressing the riot, but Pelosi still plans to charge ahead with delivering the article.
 Dropping impeachment proceedings would actually defy Biden’s unity message, she argued.

 “That’s not how you unify.
 Joe Biden said it beautifully.
 If we’re going to unite, you must remember that we must, we must bring this— look, that’s our responsibility to uphold the integrity of the Congress of the United States,” Pelosi said.
 “That’s our responsibility, to protect and defend the Constitution of the United States.
 And that is what we will do.”